 Italy is my favorite country in the world, and we’ve been traveling there with the kids since they were under a year old.
 But other families like Spain and Portugal just as much, and yes, we took our kids to both when they were tiny too.
 All three countries are amazing – historical with great food and walkable cities, and lots of very kid-friendly outdoor dining.
 And they all have beaches too.
 Given that your kids aren’t in school yet or, if they are, it’s Pre-K or Kindergarten and they’re not going to miss major projects, I’d travel in April/May or September/October.
 You’ll be avoiding the peak tourist times and still have good weather.

-Blog posts: Kid-Friendly Adventure in Trentino, Italy’s Stunning Val di Fassa; Adventures with Kids in the Dolomites: Two Days in Trentino’s Val di Fiemme; Florence with Kids – What to Do and Where to Stay in Our Favorite City; A Villa in Tuscany for a Month; How to Visit Cinque Terre
+Blog Posts: Kid-Friendly Adventure in Trentino, Italy’s Stunning Val di Fassa; Adventures with Kids in the Dolomites: Two Days in Trentino’s Val di Fiemme; Florence with Kids – What to Do and Where to Stay in Our Favorite City; A Villa in Tuscany for a Month; How to Visit Cinque Terre

 Age 6: Costa Rica and Panama